dvnr/OpenRefine-OpenAI-API-Integration/README.md

-# OpenRefine API Integration Script
+# OpenRefine OpenAI API Integration

 This repository contains a Python script that integrates with the OpenAI API to process data from OpenRefine.
 The script reads a cell value, builds a prompt, and sends a request to the OpenAI API based on configuration settings provided in a JSON file.
 The response, containing processed arguments, is returned diectly to OpenRefine in the new added column.